hayes/altr/README.md

-A simple dom aware templating enginge that only updates what it needs.
+##Goals:
+  * temapltes are valid html
+  * updates only the parts of the dom that change
+  * async built in. filters and tags can be async without adding complexity

 ##install:
 `npm install altr`

 #Ussage:

-this is still a work in progress so for now it is expected to be used in code that get browserified.
+this is still a work in progress so for now it needs to be used with browserify

 js:
 ```